- 1. How will my work be marked?

 Unrounded numeric grade points are used to calculate degree outcome.
 Their publication ensures close alignment of course grades and the degree outcome awarded and enhances the transparency of information provided on the degree transcript

-- 5. Why do I have rounded and unrounded grade points on my student record and/or student transcript?
+- 5. Why do I have rounded and unrounded alphanumeric course grades on my student record and/or student transcript?

-Prior to academic year 2020/21, rounded grade points were released to students.
-Unrounded grades were, however, used to calculate GPA.
-The publication of unrounded numeric grade points ensures close alignment of course grades and the degree outcome awarded and enhances the transparency of information provided on the degree transcript.
+Prior to academic year 2021/22, rounded alphanumeric course grades were released to students.
+However, the course grade point to 2 decimal places was used to calculate GPA.
+The publication of unrounded alphanumeric course grades ensures close alignment of course grades and the degree class awarded and enhances transparency of information provided on the degree transcript.

 - 6. How can I work out my overall grade for a course if there is more than 1 component of assessment

 Overall course grades are calculated as a weighted average of component assessments.
 Each assessment is awarded a grade on the CGS.
 Each CGS grade is associated with a numerical Grade Point (0-22).
 These Grade Points are used for the purposes of aggregation.
 By aggregating the Grade Points the overall Grade for the course can be determined.
 Note that the grade point is expressed to two decimal places.